🎉 State-of-the-art:81.39% Web Bench success

 Record Your Actions: Use the recording feature to capture the steps you want the agent to perform.
 This could involve clicking buttons, filling forms, navigating menus, etc.

-Supply Recording for Extraction: When using 'Export' or 'Extract', you can select recording under Advanced Options along with your extraction instructions.
+Supply Recording for Extraction: When using any extraction tool, you can select recording under Advanced Options along with your extraction instructions.
 The agent will first execute the actions given in prompt guided by the recorded actions, and then proceed with the data extraction.

 Scenario: You want to extract product data from an e-commerce site with a uniquely designed pagination system.